ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-After starting interaction, the client instance can then make a [continuation request](#continue-request) either in response to a signal indicating the [finish of the interaction](#interaction-finish), after a time-based polling, or through some other method defined by an extension of this specification through the [Interaction Mode Responses registry](#IANA-interaction-response).
+After starting interaction, the client instance can then make a [continuation request](#continue-request) either in response to a signal indicating the [finish of the interaction](#interaction-finish), after a time-based polling, or through some other method defined by an extension of this specification through the [GNAP Interaction Mode Responses registry](#IANA-interaction-response).

 If the grant request is not in the _approved_ state, the client instance can repeat the interaction process by sending a [grant update request](#continue-modify) with new [interaction](#request-interact) methods.